e-tinkers/Modbus-RTU/examples/SHT20/README.md

 | 00 01 | Read 1 words(2 bytes) of data           |
 | 60 0A | CRC, with LSB first, MSB as second byte |

-> There are two types of sensors where some come with the raw temperature and humidity reading as 10x of the actual value, some has a 100x factor.

 Return(HEX): 01 04 02 01 31 79 74 (for those sensors with x10 factor)

-Return(HEX): 01 04 02 0B EA 3F 8F (for those sensors with x100 factor)

 | Data  | Description              |
 | ----- | ------------------------ |